thapawan/CrossSectionsExtractionVisualization/README.md

 ## Acknowledgement
-I acknowledge the YouTube video made by the GeoDev Tools channel for the video of the crosssection extractor and the valuable feedback by the GY539 GIS Programming professor (Dr. Sagy Cohen) and advisor (Dr. Hongxing Liu), also for other direct and indirect contributions to build and implement this tool.
+I acknowledge the YouTube video made by the GeoDev Tools channel for the video of the crosssection extractor and the valuable feedback by the GY539 GIS Programming, also for other direct and indirect contributions to build and implement this tool.

 Dong, P., Zhong, R., Xia, J., & Tan, S. (2020).
 A semi-automated method for extracting channels and channel profiles from lidar-derived digital elevation models.
 Geosphere, 16(3), 806-816.